jcolag/entropy-arbitrage/2021-11-11-ambergris.md

  > **SPOCK**: This resembles ancient medical symbols, Captain.
 The torso indicates mutation.

 I have to appreciate how the aspects of episodes most prone to shattering our understanding of their fictional universe are shoved off in the corners.
-Here, we discover in passing that unknown alien cultures use the same symbols---such as a [caduceus](https://en.wikipedia.org/wiki/Caduceus)---as we do.
+Here, we discover in passing that unknown alien cultures use the same symbols---such as a {% wiki Caduceus|caduceus|en %}---as we do.
 That *should* mean that there has been contact between our worlds, both worlds have been contacted by the same civilization, or that these symbols are somehow universal.
 Nobody seems particularly interested in which that might be, though.

 ## Foster Adaptation